Richard Corfield: Return to Somaliland and death

 The Camel Constabulary took to the field in December 1912 and Corfield was authorised to punish those opposing British rule.
-However, he was instructed to avoid a direct confrontation with Mohammed Abdullah Hassan.
-By mid-1913 finding these instructions restrictive and irksome, on the afternoon of 8 August 1913 he decided to attack the Dervish army close to Dul Madoba.
+However, he was instructed to avoid a direct confrontation with the Dervish State.
+By mid-1913 finding these instructions restrictive and irksome, on the afternoon of 8 August 1913 he decided to attack the Dervish army led by Ismail Mire close to Dul Madoba.

 Dul Madoba is a ridge some 25 mi southeast of Burao in what was then British Somaliland.
-On 8 August 1913, fleeing Dhulbahante tribesmen sought refuge with Corfield, who was stationed at Ber with the Camel Constabulary.
-The Dhulbahante informed him that the Dervish raided their settlements and captured their camel herds.
-Corfield took that as an excuse to wage war and set out to punish the Dervish and return the looted Dhulbahante livestock.
+On 8 August 1913, fleeing nomads from five British-friendly tribes sought refuge with Corfield, who was stationed at Ber with the Camel Constabulary.
+The tribesmen of the five tribes informed him that the Dervish raided their settlements and captured their camel herds.
+Corfield took that as an excuse to wage war and set out to punish the Dervish and return the looted livestock.
 The battle took place on 9 August 1913.
-On one side 110 members of the Camel Constabulary of British Somaliland and 300 British allied Dhulbahante tribesmen all under the command of Colonel Richard Corfield faced some 2750 well-armed Dervish followers of Mohammed Abdullah Hassan, nicknamed by the British as the Mad Mullah.
+On one side 110 members of the Camel Constabulary of British Somaliland and 300 British allied tribesmen of the 5 tribes all under the command of Colonel Richard Corfield faced some 2750 well-armed Dervish devotees of the Dervish haroun, the haroun forming the government of the Dervish state.
 Thirty-six of the Constabulary including Corfield were killed in action and 21 were wounded.
-Many of the Dervish were also killed or wounded.
+Many of the Dervish soldiers were also killed or wounded.